 Extranets are a kind of CMS where you can manage content and inventories.
 You can use it for different services like hotels, flights, tours, buses, and more.

 iii.
 GDS/API Integration

-GDS is a global distribution system that provides bookers and suppliers with all the required information like live rates, flights, room availability, etc. Integrating it allows you and your customers to access all the information from a single point of contact.
+GDS is a global distribution system that provides bookers and suppliers with all the required information like live rates, flights, room availability, etc. Global distribution systems are used by Hotel & Flight Data API to offer travel-related services.
+Integrating it allows you and your customers to access all the information from a single point of contact.
 Apart from GDS, you can also go for third-party API integrations like payment gateway integration and social media integration.

 iv.
 Meta Search Engine

 If your purpose is to provide customers with information from all the available sites, then a meta search engine is the solution.
 It combines data of various search engines and gives appropriate data based on it.

 A custom portal development is the combination of all the above development types with your unique set of features.